thea785/MVCLibraryApp/README.md

 ## Library Web Application

 This repo was created for a coding bootcamp in 2022.
-It is a ASP.NET Core MVC web application that allows users to view an index of cooking recipes and leave text reviews.
+It is a ASP.NET Core MVC web application that allows users to view, checkout, and reserve books.
 The application follows the Model-View-Controller (MVC) architectural pattern and has a data layer, a business logic layer, and a presentation layer.

 ### Features